Board of directors

 Xavier Niel, Deputy Chairman of the Board of Directors & Chief Strategy Officer

 Xavier Niel is the Iliad Group's majority shareholder and founder.
 He has been involved in the data communications, Internet and telecommunications industry since the late 1980s.
 In 1993, before dedicating himself full-time to developing the Group, he founded Worldnet, the first Internet service provider in France, which was sold to Kaptech (LDCom Group) in December 2000.
 He has been responsible for the Group's major strategic developments, from the launch of the ANNU service and the development of Internet access services based on France Télécom’s repayment scheme as a financial model to the launch of the Freebox project.

 Maxime Lombardini, Chief Executive Officer

 Maxime Lombardini is Chief Executive Officer and Member of the board of Iliad since 2007.
 Before joining Iliad, Maxime Lombardini use to work for the Bouygues Group.
 From 1989, he had been General Secretary of TPS (satellite TV), Head of business development for TF1 and Chief Executive Officer of TF1 Production.
 Maxime Lombardini is graduated from Sciences Po Paris and holds a Master's degree in business and tax law from Paris II University.

-Thomas Reynaud, Chief Financial Officer and Head of Business Development
+Thomas Reynaud, Deputy Chief Executive Officer

 Antoine Levavasseur has a degree in engineering from the French engineering school, EFREI.
 He joined Iliad in 1999 as manager of Free’s system platform and servers.
 Since 1999, he has been involved in developing the information system for subscriber management and in operating and developing the email platforms, Web servers and applications used by subscribers.